subvisual/dora-the-tipset-explorer/README.md

 The concept of Generators is something that we can explore further with `Dora`, and the icing on the cake for this project to be used by other Builders would be to abstract all logic that it's not Handler related and that the Developer doesn't need to worry about.
 For example, when building subgraphs in [The Graph](https://thegraph.com/en/), you don't need to worry about the protocol internals, just that you need to specify your schemas and respective Handlers.

 This way, we could take advantage of generators (something like `mix dora.new`), and build a `Dora installer`, that would create a new Elixir App, with all the base structure ready to be deployed, and using the original `Dora` app as a dependency.
 This is a lot better than having this project as a `Github Template`, for example, as you don't even need to know what's behind it.

+You can think of this installer to something like `yarn create next-app`.
+You also don't know what's happening with its internals.

 <p align="center">
   <img alt="Future idea for a full indexer generator" src="images/dora-generator.png" />